Stub (electronics): Radial stub

 Radial stubs are a planar component that consists of a sector of a circle rather than a constant-width line.
 They are used with planar transmission lines when a low impedance stub is required.
 Low characteristic impedance lines require a wide line.
 With a wide line, the junction of the stub with the main line is not at a well-defined point.
 Radial stubs overcome this difficulty by narrowing to a point at the junction.
 Filter circuits using stubs often use them in pairs, one connected to each side of the main line.
 A pair of radial stubs so connected is called a butterfly stub or a bowtie stub.

+Unwanted stub

+Open circuit stubs can inadvertently be created in the design of printed circuit boards.
+A 1/4-wavelength stub would completely cancel out the desired signal and historically the elimination of extraneous conductors have managed to avoid this issue.
+However, higher-frequency signaling on the order of 12 Gbps (6 GHz) have greatly decreased the length of the stub required to reach 1/4-wavelength, making vias a new common culprit.
+Since the 2020s, backdrilling is used to shorten vias so that they do not affect the intended signal frequency.

+Elimination of extraneous conductors may run contrary to a desire to make a device extensible or more easily testable.
+For example, it used to be common practice to leave openings on computer memory buses where additional DIMM (memory modules) can be plugged in.
+However, at DDR5/LPDDR5 data rates, the stubs become a limiting factor for achieving higher signaling frequencies.